 Our lead product candidate CT-0508, is the first CAR-M to be evaluated in a human clinical trial and is intended to treat solid tumors that overexpress HER2, a protein that is overexpressed on the surface of a variety of solid tumors, including breast cancer, gastric cancer, esophageal cancer, salivary gland cancer, and numerous others.
 It has been granted "Fast Track" status for the treatment of patients with HER2 overexpressing solid tumors by the FDA.
 CT-0508 is currently being studied in a multi-center open label Phase 1 clinical trial in the U.S. This ongoing first-in-human study primarily evaluates the safety, tolerability and manufacturing feasibility of CT-0508 along with several customary exploratory secondary endpoints.
 We have completed enrollment of the first group of patients in this trial, with nine patients having been successfully dosed over a five-day dosing schedule.
 In November 2022, we presented preliminary clinical results from the first group of patients.
-CT-0508 was successfully manufactured using macrophages obtained from heavily pre-treated, advanced solid tumor patients and has shown high CAR expression, viability, and purity.
-In addition, CT-0508 has been generally welltolerated after infusion with no dose-limiting toxicities reported to date from the nine patients enrolled in the first group.
-While the results from this early clinical trial data are both preliminary and limited, we believe the results indicate that CT-0508 can be detected within the tumor microenvironment, or TME, lead to remodeling and activation of the TME, and potentially induce anti-tumor adaptive immunity.
-In addition to the first group of patients in this study, we have initiated a second group to evaluate bolus dosing of patients and anticipate data from this group in the second half of 2023.
-We have also initiated several additional sub studies evaluating CT-0508 in the clinical setting.
+In addition to the first group of patients in this study, we initiated a second group to evaluate bolus dosing of patients and we presented data from five patients in the second group in the third quarter 2023.
+Consistent with results from group 1 of the trial, CT-0508 has been generally well-tolerated after infusion with no dose-limiting toxicities to date, was successfully manufactured using macrophages obtained from heavily pre-treated, advanced solid tumor patients and has shown high CAR expression, viability, and purity.
+While the results from this early clinical trial data are both preliminary and limited, we believe the combined group 1 and group 2 results support the previously presented preliminary results from this trial indicating that CT-0508 can potentially be detected within the tumor microenvironment, or TME, and induce anti-tumor adaptive immunity.
+The second group remains open for enrollment and up to four additional patients may be enrolled.
+We have also initiated several additional sub-studies evaluating CT-0508 in the clinical setting.
 In addition to monotherapy treatment, we have observed synergistic potential of CT-0508 with a PD1 blocking T-cell checkpoint inhibitor in multiple pre-clinical models.
-As a result of those studies and the preliminary results from group 1 in our clinical trial, we submitted a clinical protocol amendment to the CT-0508 IND for a CAR-M / anti-PD-1 (CT-0508 and pembrolizumab) combination strategy in September 2022, and initiated a sub study to evaluate at least nine patients with the co-administration of CT-0508 and pembrolizumab in the first quarter of 2023.
-We anticipate the initial data from this sub study in the second half of 2023.
+As a result of those studies and the preliminary results from group 1 in our clinical trial, we initiated a sub-study to evaluate at least nine patients with the co-administration of CT-0508 and pembrolizumab in the first quarter of 2023.
+We anticipate presenting data from this sub-study in the first half of 2024.